 We encourage each resident to maintain their independence by actively participating in the development of their Care Plan.
 While safety is always an important consideration, we acknowledge that individual residents have the right to choose which activities they wish to join in, including those that may involve an element of risk.
-Should our care team consider that your decision entails a material element of risk, we will aim to discuss this with you and/or your representative and medical advisor so that you can be fully informed about the risks you may face and their consequences.
+We will always aim to discuss with you and your representative, any risks involved so you can be fully informed.
 In some circumstances, we may also ask you to sign a risk acknowledgement form acknowledging that you understand the risks.
 Please note that, given our obligations to all residents in a Home, you cannot engage in conduct that poses a risk to others, regardless of whether you sign this form, in line with your legal responsibility to care for your own health and wellbeing as far as you are capable.
 If there is a medical concern about your choice of care and how it is provided, this will be discussed at a meeting with you, your Authorised Representative, your doctor, the care team and the residence/Home management.
 If agreement cannot be reached at the meeting, it may be necessary to apply to the Public Trustee and Guardian to decide on what would be the most beneficial medical care in your case.